GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing rifler
 - secondary attributes: critical hit chance and damage
 - effective against all types of mobs thanks to critical hits
-- pairs well with the crusader shield, especially when using a scope (camera is offset)
+- pairs well with the crusader shield, especially when using a scope
 - should go for headshots to maximize damage and/or knock enemies back

 ### Playing offensive skill builds